 On June 6, 2018, Roger M. Perlmutter, Chair of Reed College's Board of Trustees, announced the presidential search committee.
 The committee is chaired by Trustee Alex Martinez ’73, a retired Justice of the Colorado State Supreme Court, and comprises faculty, staff, students, and trustees (five of whom are alumni).
 During the search process, Hugh Porter will serve as acting president.
 He will continue to move college initiatives forward following the tenure of John Kroger, which coincided with a period of rapid advancement for Reed.

 Regular news and updates will be shared with the community.
-We encourage community involvement, including ideas of what should be included in the position statement and recommendations of potential candidates.
+You can access the position statement here.
+We encourage community involvement and recommendations of potential candidates.
 Input should be directed to email@example.com.